5 Questions To Ask When Interviewing Millennials

 Final Thoughts:

-When interviewing Millennials, you want to give them a chance to share their interests and their plans.
-You want to invite them to tell their story.
+When interviewing Millennials, give them the space to share their goals, interests, and experiences.
+Let them tell their story.

-With more than 80 million Millennials in the United States, you’ll want to use the interview questions here to create a successful strategy for hiring Millennials for your company.
+With more than 80 million Millennials in the United States, using the right interview questions can help you build a more effective hiring strategy.

 **Have you hired Millennials?
 What strategies have worked for you?
 Please comment below to share your tips with others.**